 Paying the tyre fee under the Waste Minimisation (Tyres) Regulations 2023

-Importers and onshore tyre manufacturers are required to pay a tyre stewardship fee on all regulated tyres entering the New Zealand market from 1 March 2024.
+From March 2024, importers and onshore tyre manufacturers must pay the fee on regulated tyres when they enter the New Zealand market.

 The Ministry for the Environment (the Ministry) and the NZ Transport Agency Waka Kotahi (NZTA) are responsible for collecting the fee.